BrightHR 2022

 Results

 From November 2022 to February 2026, the numbers tell a clear story.
-Over 2.82 million events.
-60,000 by managers.
-An average of 46.6 events per manager.
+Customers are actively using the recruitment feature.

 When we launched, BrightHR had roughly 50,000 businesses and 500,000 users.
 Recruitment achieved broad adoption across that customer base, with high-frequency repeat usage that's been sustained over multiple years.
+The data shows ongoing pipeline management, real hiring activity, and deep engagement with individual roles.

 The product did what it needed to do.
 It closed a competitive gap that was becoming increasingly problematic.
 It expanded BrightHR's value proposition in a meaningful way.
 It increased platform engagement and introduced a genuinely new, repeat-use workflow.

-But more than any of that, it transformed recruitment from a fragmented, improvised process into something structured and embedded.
+But more than any of that, it transformed recruitment from a fragmented, improvised manual process into something structured and embedded.
 That was the real achievement.

-This single feature removed duplicate data entry and connected recruitment straight into onboarding.
+I designed a flow to remove the need for duplicate data entry and connected recruitment straight into onboarding.
 Recruitment stopped being a standalone feature and became part of the platform itself.

 Introducing AI